c0ded00d1e12/ecen224/_labs/debugging.md

 ## Submission

 - Complete all the activities and answer the questions in the `README.md`.

 - To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Commiting and Pushing Files** section.

+- To pass off to a TA, show your README.md on GitHub.

 ## Explore More!